Proper polyhedral divisors and torus actions over arbitrary fields: Introduction

-A toric variety \textit{contains} an algebraic torus as a dense open subvariety, and their dimensions coincide.
+A toric variety contains a \emph{torsor} of an algebraic torus as a dense open subvariety, and their dimensions coincide.
 For a variety endowed with an effective torus action (referred to as a $T$-variety for brevity), the \textit{complexity} is defined as the difference between the dimensions of the variety and the torus.
 Thus, a toric variety is a $T$-variety of complexity zero.

-For normal $T$-varieties of complexity one, Mumford \cite{KKMSDtoroidal} provided a description in terms of \textit{toroidal fans}\footnote{This is modern terminology.
-In \cite{KKMSDtoroidal}, what we now call fans were referred to as \textit{finite rational partial polyhedral decompositions}.}.
+For normal $T$-varieties of complexity one, Mumford \cite{KKMSD73} provided a description in terms of \textit{toroidal fans}\footnote{This is modern terminology.
+In \cite{KKMSD73}, what we now call fans were referred to as \textit{finite rational partial polyhedral decompositions}.}.
 Unfortunately, such a combinatorial description does not extend to higher complexities, even for complexity two.
-Furthermore, the works of Pinkham \cite{PinNormal} and Flenner and Zaidenberg \cite{FZNormal}, both focused on complexity one surfaces and restricted to the complex numbers.
+Furthermore, the works of Pinkham \cite{Pin77} and Flenner and Zaidenberg \cite{FZ03}, both focused on complexity one surfaces and restricted to the complex numbers.

-It was not until 2006 that an algebro-combinatorial description for affine normal $T$-varieties over algebraically closed fields of characteristic zero was achieved for arbitrary complexity.
-The object encoding the data of a normal affine $T$-variety was called a \textit{proper polyhedral divisor} by Altmann and Hausen \cite{altmannhausen}.
+It was not until 2006 that an \emph{algebro-geometric} combinatorial description for affine normal $T$-varieties over algebraically closed fields of characteristic zero was achieved for arbitrary complexity.
+The object encoding the data of an affine normal $T$-variety was called a \textit{proper polyhedral divisor} by Altmann and Hausen \cite{AH06}.

-Let $k$ be an algebraically closed field of characteristic zero, $Y$ a normal semiprojective variety over $k$, and $\omega \subset N_{\Q}$ a pointed cone, where $N$ is a lattice.
+Let $k$ be an algebraically closed field of characteristic zero and $Y$ be a normal semi-projective variety over $k$ (see \cref{section: semi-projective varieties} for the notion of semi-projectivity).
+Let $N$ be a lattice and $\omega \subset N_{\Q}$ be a pointed cone.
 Denote $M := \Hom_{\Z}(N, \Z)$.
 A proper polyhedral divisor (abbreviated as pp-divisor) is a finite sum